netflex-sdk/commerce/README.md

 );
 ```

-If you are using this library with the core Netflex SDK, this should already be set.
+If you are using this library with the Netflex Platform SDK, this should already be set.

 ## Getting started TL;DR
 ```php